dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

       information mechanics & dynamics, so almost everyone will be caught off guard in some way or another.

-- we need to meditate on how those fundamentals of communication/information, in the context of convergence/etc and exponential change, lead to ... (drastically different conclusions on what our purpose is and what our challenges are)
+- we need to focus on how those fundamentals of communication/information, in the context of convergence/etc and exponential change, lead to ... (drastically different conclusions on what our purpose is and what our challenges are)